-- Represents less than 1%. - † The address for each person or entity is c/o Amkor Technology, Inc., 2045 East Innovation Circle, Tempe, Arizona 85284 - (a) The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 under the Exchange Act, as amended.
+- Represents less than 1%. - † The address for each person or entity is c/o Amkor Technology, Inc., 2045 East Innovation Circle, Tempe, Arizona 85284 unless otherwise noted. - (a) The number and percentage of shares beneficially owned is determined in accordance with Rule 13d-3 under the Exchange Act.
 The information is not necessarily indicative of beneficial ownership for any other purpose.
 Under this rule, beneficial ownership includes any share over which the individual or entity has voting power or investment power.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options held by that person that will become exercisable within 60 days of February 28, 2019 are deemed outstanding.
-Unless otherwise indicated, each person or entity has sole voting and investment power with respect to shares shown as beneficially owned. - (b) As reported by James J. Kim and other reporting persons on a Schedule 13D/A filed with the SEC on November 9, 2018 (the "Kim Schedule 13D") and on Forms 5 filed with the SEC on February 14, 2019 (the "Forms 5"), Mr. James
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options held by that person that will become exercisable within 60 days of February 28, 2020 are deemed outstanding.
+Unless otherwise indicated, each person or entity has sole voting and investment power with respect to shares shown as beneficially owned.

-J. Kim, our Executive Chairman of the Board of Directors, members of Mr. Kim's immediate family and affiliates own directly 142,033,912 shares, or approximately 59.2%, of our outstanding common stock.
-Of this total number of shares 372,500 are options exercisable within 60 days of February 28, 2019.
+(b) As reported by James J. Kim and other reporting persons on a Schedule 13D/A filed with the SEC on March 20, 2020 (the "Kim Schedule 13D"), Mr. James J. Kim, our Executive Chairman of the Board of Directors, members of Mr. Kim's immediate family and affiliates own directly 142,250,326 shares, or approximately 58.9%, of our outstanding common stock.
+Of this total number of shares 572,500 are options exercisable within 60 days of February 28, 2020.